Sets, Numbers and Functions B

 - Two and a half hours end of semester examination; Weighting within unit 75%

-- Functions.
-Definition of functions,examples, injective and surjective functions, bijective functions, composition of functions, inverse functions.
+Functions.
+Definition of functions, examples, 1-1 and onto functions, bijective functions, composition of functions, inverse functions.

-- Some Number Theory.
+Number Theory II.
 Fundamental theorem of Arithmetic, Fermat's little theorem.

 The course is based on the following text: